The Kiski School: 20th century

-Kiski's athletics program was of some renown in the early 1900s.
+Kiski's athletics program was somewhat renowned in the early 1900s.
 In 1929, collegiate football scholarships were banned nationally amid the Great Depression.
 The effects of this ban led Fred Lewis Pattee, a Penn State professor, to compare the university's team to Kiski's.
 Pattee remarked that the Penn State football team's schedule that year should not include any team "harder than Kiski."

 William H. MacColl succeeded Wilson as president in 1930.
 James L. Marks Sr., who served as dean, and Colonel John J. Daub, who worked as the school's registrar, were also influential early faculty and administrators.
 By 1937, the school had four administrators and ten faculty, teaching mathematics, history, Latin, English language, Spanish language, German language, geometry, French language, science, and instrumental music.
 At this time, the school used a preceptoral system, in which the school sorted students into four houses.
-The school assigned each group to one of the school's four principals and officers for personalized academic counseling.
+The school assigned each group to one of its four principals or officers for personalized academic counseling.

 L. Montgomery Clark was elected president of Kiski's board of trustees in 1941 and was appointed Head of School in 1942.
 Kiski carried out many campus additions and improvements under Clark's leadership.
 In 1946, Wes Fesler, coach of the Pitt football team, conducted a fall training camp for the team on the campus.

 John A. Pidgeon, who was then Deerfield Academy's assistant head of school, succeeded Clark upon retirement in 1957.
 Kiski undertook additions and improvements to the facilities and grew its academic reputation and endowment under Pidgeon's 45-year leadership.
 Under Pidgeon, Kiski built four new dormitories and renovated others.
 Kiski also constructed a new classroom building, dining hall, library, fine arts center, and administrative complex.
 Since 1998, Kiski has provided every student with a laptop.

+21st century

 In 2005, Kiski reinstated a day student program that allows students to attend school without residing on campus.
 Since 2005, five of the six dormitories have undergone significant renovations to improve their sustainability measures and amenities while maintaining student capacity.

 In 2009, the school constructed a student center to serve as the social hub of campus, house the college counseling office, and host events throughout the year.

 In 2015, the school renovated the Ross Athletic Center, expanding it to include a new fitness center and multi-use gymnasium.
 The school also expanded academic facilities in 2015 by adding a Makerspace, a do-it-yourself (DIY) workshop and fabrication studio, and completing the Zeigler Science Center in 2019.

 In 2023, Kiski's Board of Trustees voted unanimously to open enrollment to girls.
 Co-education at Kiski had been considered seriously at several points between 1990 and 2020, but its implementation in Fall 2024 resulted from the lasting impacts of the COVID-19 pandemic and a rapidly changing landscape for small boarding schools in the United States.

 Governance

 A Board of Trustees governs Kiski.
-John Jacob serves as current board chair, while Ellen Swank serves as vice chair.
+John Jacob serves as the current board chair, while Ellen Swank serves as vice chair.
 Other notable board members include: